yzh119/Flux.jl/README.md

 # Flux

 Flux is an experimental machine perception / ANN library for Julia.
 It's most similar in philosophy to the excellent [Keras](http://keras.io).
-Like that and other high-level ANN libraries, Flux is designed to make experimenting with novel layer types and architectures really fast.
+Like that and other high-level ANN libraries, Flux is designed to make experimenting with novel layer types and architectures really fast, without sacrificing speed.

 Flux has a few key differences from other libraries: